0xPolygon/Polygon-Improvement-Proposals/Project Management/Polygon Protocol Governance Calls/34_PPGC_Transcript.md

-# Polygon Protocol Governance Call - Transcript
+# Polygon Protocol Governance Call: Transcript
 **This editable transcript was computer generated and might contain errors.
 People can also change the text after it was created.**

 00:00:00